Jack Pizzey (broadcaster): Broadcasting career

 Back in England, he produced and directed four series travelling the country for ITV's regions, later shown on either the BBC or Channel Four, and then drove from Peking to Paris with a crowd of adventurers in antique cars to celebrate the original Great Race by making a twenty-part documentary series Peking to Paris for the Travel Channel in the UK and the Arts & Entertainment Channel in the US.

 Pizzey also appears in a special feature of the DVD release of Doctor Who – The Claws of Axos, in which he tells how the story came to be converted back from NTSC to PAL using innovative technology.

 Personal life

 In 1959, Pizzey married Erin Pizzey and has two children with her.
-They divorced in 1976.
-Pizzey has several grandchildren.